petermc87/Sports-GOATS/README.md

 # Sport GOAT's 🐐
-A CRUD based application, Sport GOATS is a place where you can post you favorite sports personality and why you think they are the GOAT.
+A CRUD based application, Sport GOATS is a place where you can post your favorite sports personality and detail why you think they are the GOAT.
-This is a fun place to display your best image of your GOAT including your reasons and have your say on othe users GOATS!
+This is a fun place to display your GOAT to other users and have your say on what other users have posted!S